 Emerge Education gave me the confidence to think bigger.
 We felt validation from being invited to London.
 Even though we knew our product worked, we were not sure we could raise money, grow a large team, compete in the international market.
 Our eyes were opened and we made the decision to aim bigger and move fast.

 Diego joined the Emerge programme at the start of 2016.
 Learning from successful founders in our network, like Ben Whately of Memrise, he developed a set of tactics to align the whole team around productivity and growth.
 After Emerge’s investor showcase, Crehana raised $750k in seed funding and accelerated right out of the gate, tripling the number of users and doubling monthly sales in just 6 months.

 We found ourselves suddenly to be very well networked.
 It is hard to quantify, but so much follow on activity was down to embedding ourselves in London with Emerge.
 Because of Emerge, we met our first investors, and our second, and of course our latest round with Rethink.

 After the Emerge programme, Crehana closed a seed round of $750k in October 2016, followed by a $900k bridge round led by Rethink Education in May 2017.

 A recent analysis found that investing $150/year in courses on Crehana helps learners to almost double their monthly income.
 60% of professionals who spend 3-4 hours a week on the platform quickly find new permanent or freelance jobs, with 80% of most active users getting twice the amount of offers every month.

-With an expanding team and a new website in the pipeline, Crehana are well-positioned to reach their goal of $1m in revenue and 400k students in 2018.
+With an expanding team and a new website launched, Crehana have comfortably reached their goal of $1m in revenue and 400k students in 2018.